• Log in

 • Keep the layout simple and easy on the eyes.

-Join our Community Form by Stitched Stories Embroidery Kits
+Join Our Newsletter by Stitched Stories Embroidery Kits

-Stitched Stories embroidery kits is an online store that offers complete embroidery sets and kits for beginners and embroiderers of all levels.
-This newsletter signup example is embedded neatly just above the website footer.
+Stitched Stories Embroidery Kits is an online store that offers complete embroidery sets and kits for beginners and embroiderers of all levels.
+Their join our mailing list form is clean and embedded neatly just above the website footer.

 website_footer_signup_form